iree-org/iree/docs/website/docs/deployment-configurations/gpu-cuda-rocm.md

     iree_input.mlir -o mobilenet-rocm.vmfb
 ```

-Note ROCM Bitcode Dir(`iree-rocm-bc-dir`) path is required.
-If the system you are compiling IREE in has ROCM installed, then the default value of `/opt/rocm/amdgcn/bitcode` will usually suffice.
-If you intend on building ROCM compiler in a non-ROCM capable system, please set `iree-rocm-bc-dir` to the absolute path where you might have saved the amdgcn bitcode.
+Note ROCm Bitcode Dir(`iree-rocm-bc-dir`) path is required.
+If the system you are compiling IREE in has ROCm installed, then the default value of `/opt/rocm/amdgcn/bitcode` will usually suffice.
+If you intend on building ROCm compiler in a non-ROCm capable system, please set `iree-rocm-bc-dir` to the absolute path where you might have saved the amdgcn bitcode.

 Note that a rocm target chip(`iree-rocm-target-chip`) of the form `gfx<arch_number>` is needed
 to compile towards each GPU architecture.
 If no architecture is specified then we will default to `gfx908`